What Does A Pet Groomer Do?

 The National Dog Groomers Association of America’s certification is the industry standard that shows you are invested in your career.
 The certification requires a testing process that will certify your training and education and allow you to be recognized as a nationally certified master groomer.

 Pros & Cons Of Being A Pet Groomer

 There is no such thing as a perfect job – no matter how much you love animals, there are still a few cons to becoming a pet groomer that you should think about before you decide to jump in!

-- Stable job as amount of pet owners increases
+- Stable job as number of pet owners increase

 - Salaries are on the low side